-In theory, you can have as many ISAs as you want.
-In practice though, this probably isn't ideal.
-For example, if you decide to open a different Cash ISA and Stocks and Shares ISA with different providers each year, you will soon end up with a portfolio that may become difficult to track and manage.
+You can, in theory, have as many ISAs as you would like.
+However, in practice, this is not an ideal method.
+For example, if you were to open a new ISA with different providers each year, you could soon end up with a portfolio that may become difficuly to track and manage.

 How many ISAs can I open in a single tax year?

 This is the most important point – get it wrong and it will affect your tax-free returns.